Skip to main content

 AND

-• anne is not blocked to document:new-roadmap.
-That is, the following relation tuple does not exists
+• anne is not blocked from document:new-roadmap; the following relation tuple does not exist:

 "user": "user:anne",